 About the Program

-The mission of the California Naturalist Program is to foster a diverse community of naturalists and promote stewardship of California's natural resources through education and service.
+The mission of the UC California Naturalist Program is to foster a diverse community of naturalists and promote stewardship of California's environment and natural resources through education and service.

 The UC California Naturalist Program is the hub of a collective impact network.
-We have worked with over 56 partner organizations that deliver the course and have certified a community of over 3720 Naturalists.
-California Naturalists perform service in the areas of education and interpretation, stewardship, citizen science, and environmental program support.
-To date (9/2019), Naturalists have volunteered over 168,000 hours, worth over $5 million dollars, in 51 of 58 counties.
+We offer two certification courses: UC Climate Stewards (new in 2021) and California Naturalist (established in 2012).
+We’ve worked with over 60 partner organizations that deliver the courses and have certified a community of over 4000 participants.
+California Naturalists and Climate Stewards perform service in the areas of education and interpretation, stewardship, participatory science, environmental program support, community resilience, and environmental justice.
+To date, certified California Naturalists and Climate Stewards have volunteered over 250,000 hours, worth over $7 million dollars, in 52 of 58 counties in California.

-The California Naturalist Program promotes environmental literacy and stewardship through discovery and action.
-Many other states have similar naturalist programs, but this is the first statewide program in California.
-To become a certified California Naturalist, participants need to enroll in a 40+ hour course with one of our partner organizations.
+The UC California Naturalist Program promotes environmental literacy and stewardship through discovery and action.
+To become a certified California Naturalist or UC Climate Steward, participants need to enroll in and complete a 40+ hour course with one of our partner organizations.

 Courses combine classroom and field experience in science, problem-solving, communication training and community service.
 Students are taught by an instructor and team of experts who are affiliated with a local nature-based center or natural resource focused agency.
-Upon completing certification requirements, participants are eligible for four academic credits through UC Davis Extension for an additional nominal fee.
+Upon completing certification requirements, participants are eligible for four academic credits through UC Davis Continuing and Professional Education for an additional nominal fee.